Efficient Market Hypothesis vs. Random Walk vs. Reality In Stocks

 However, we’re also going to use and focus on technical analysis.
 We need to understand supply and demand, how that affects stocks, and how that will affect the market.

-Also, what is a great-looking stock, what indicators really make a difference, and how can you use them to make money in stocks?
+Also, what is a great-looking stock, what indicators make a difference, and how can you use them to make money in stocks?

 Summary

 The best approach to the market is to combine the very best of the Fundamental approach with the very best of the Technical approach to have a complete strategy.
-This means finding the very best companies with great fundamentals, like low debt, great revenue growth, and great profit growth in growing markets.
-Then time the investment when the market is at the right point using technical analysis.
-This means when the market is moving in the right direction and when the stock’s price moves in the right direction.
+This means finding the best companies with great fundamentals, like low debt, great revenue growth, and great profit growth in growing markets.

 “The trend is your friend,” as the old proverb goes.